thinkst/canarytokens-docs/docs/guide/mysql-dump-token.md

 ## Creating the Canarytoken

-Create a Canarytoken by choosing "MySQL" from the Canarytoken's list.
+Create a Canarytoken by choosing "MySQL" from the Canarytokens list.

 Enter your email address or webhook to send alerts to and leave a reasonable comment to remind yourself where you will deploy the Canarytoken.